tcltk/tcl/doc/markdown/ToUpper.md

 If *ch* represents a lower-case character, **Tcl_UniCharToTitle** returns the corresponding title-case character.
 If no title-case character is defined, it returns the corresponding upper-case character.
 If no upper-case character is defined, it returns the character unchanged.
 Title-case is defined for a small number of characters that have a different appearance when they are at the beginning of a capitalized word.

-The next three routines convert the case of UTF-8 strings in place in memory:
+The next three routines convert the case of null-terminated TUTF-8 byte sequences in place in memory:

-**Tcl_UtfToUpper** changes every UTF-8 character in *str* to upper-case.
+**Tcl_UtfToUpper** changes every TUTF-8 encoded character in *str* to upper-case.
 Because changing the case of a character may change its size, the byte offset of each character in the resulting string may differ from its original location.  **Tcl_UtfToUpper** writes a null byte at the end of the converted string.  **Tcl_UtfToUpper** returns the new length of the string in bytes.
 This new length is guaranteed to be no longer than the original string length.

 **Tcl_UtfToLower** is the same as **Tcl_UtfToUpper** except it turns each character in the string into its lower-case equivalent.